Gergall/swccg-cardlists/README.md

   - NOTE: You might need to set Windows to show file extensions.
 If extensions are hidden it might appear as SWListMaker.exe, with the .config hidden.

 2. This SWListMaker.exe.config file has some settings we need to update (you can just edit it in Notepad):
-  - maxVSet: Change the value to the set code of the highest numbered VSet.
-For example if the most recent VSet is 19, then the code for that is 219.
-It always takes the format of 2xx (so Set 20 code = 220, etc).
   - RepoPath: Adjust the filepath so it's accurate based on where you loaded your repository.
 If you keep your repo at D:\swccg\swccg-cardlists\ then that is your RepoPath.
   - DownloadLatestJSON: If set to Y, the program will first download the latest JSON card data before creating card lists.
 Y is the recommended setting.
   - JSONRemotePath: This is the path where the program will download the latest JSON files from.
 You will never need to change this unless we decide to host the JSON files elsewhere.